 How up to date is the PAF information?

-The Complete Guide to Australia’s Private Ancillary Funds™ is an ongoing project with a full time, dedicated researcher.
+The Complete Guide to Australia’s Private Ancillary Funds™ is an ongoing project with a dedicated research team.
 Newly created PAFs and existing PAF information is updated on a regular basis.
 The date each fund was last updated is detailed on the page of every entry.
 A number of entries also list the date they were last verified by the fund holder.

 Why do some PAFs/PuAFs vary in detail?

 PAFs are still a relatively new vehicle for philanthropy, and many PAF trustees are quite private regarding their philanthropic activities.
 This leads to a varying amount of publicly available information regarding PAFs.
 AskRIGHT frequently research and update the Guide.
 We are committed to ensuring new and updated information about each PAF/PuAF is included, and regularly provided to subscribers.

 What does it mean if an entry states that a PAF supports or funds a specific category? i.e. Welfare

 This means AskRIGHT has established the PAF has previously provided funding to organisations in this category, or that the PAF holders have personally indicated they support this category.